janjaap/eventbus/README.md

 );
 ```

 Both middleware classes hook into the EventBus' `publish()` method.
-The `MessageVerifier` middleware class prepends its functionality by removing invalid charactes from the passed in `message` parameter value and then passing that value on to the next middleware class in line.
+The `MessageVerifier` middleware class prepends its functionality by removing invalid charactes from the passed in `message` parameter value and then passing that value on to the next function in line.
 If a middleware class object is the last in line, calling `next()` will be equal to calling the method of the target object that the middleware class hooks into.
 Returning `false` from any method in a middleware class will break the chain and stop execution.

 The `MessageRecorder` middleware class appends its functionality to the target method by calling `next()` first, storing the value for the `message` parameter and then returning the result of the call to `next()`.

+By using the above two middleware classes, the order of actions, when calling the `publish()` on the EventBus, are:
+- remove invalid characters
+- publish message, calling all subscribers
+- store message for later use

 ### Example (Asynchronous messaging)